k3s-io/k3s/README.md

 k3s is a fully compliant Kubernetes distribution with the following changes:

-1. Packaged as a single binary
+1. Packaged as a single binary.
 1. Lightweight storage backend based on sqlite3 as the default storage mechanism. etcd3, MySQL, Postgres also still available.
 1. Wrapped in simple launcher that handles a lot of the complexity of TLS and options.
 1. Secure by default with reasonable defaults for lightweight environments.